 After your visit, walk around Grant Park and check out Buckingham Fountain.
-There are always great art instillations around.
+There are always great art installations around.

 A great place for a casual lunch and margaritas is Flaco’s Tacos in Steeleville.
 If you are looking for a more upscale experience, head to the NoMI Garden.
 It’s a secret (ish) rooftop bar adjacent to the upscale NoMI restaurant.
 Ask for the garden terrace!

 Visit an Observation Deck around sunset.
-The two most popular places are John Hancock’s 360 Chicago & Skydeck at the Willis (formerly Sears) Tower.
+The two most popular places are:

 After you’ve seen Chicago from a rooftop, do the Riverwalk!
 First, I would suggest getting some photos on the DuSable Bridge or other nearby Bridges.
 Then, enjoy a leisurely stroll along the river.